bifurcationkit/BifurcationKit.jl/README.md

 - **Automatic bifurcation diagram computation of equilibria**
 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse Jacobian.
 - detection of Bogdanov-Takens, Bautin and Cusp bifurcations
-- Periodic orbit computation and continuation using Shooting or Finite Differences.
+- Periodic orbit computation and continuation using Shooting, Finite Differences or Orthogonal Collocation.
 - Branch, Fold, Neimark-Sacker, Period Doubling bifurcation point detection of periodic orbits.
 - Continuation of Fold of periodic orbits